Ticket Sales

 Read the Ticket Sales Regulation.

 The law does not apply to private consumer-to-consumer sales.
-For example, if you buy your tickets from a person on Craigslist who is not normally in the business of ticket-selling, the law wouldnât apply.
-This includes the law covering counterfeit tickets and refunds.
+For example, if you buy your tickets from a person on Craigslist or Marketplace who is not normally in the business of ticket-selling, the law wouldnât apply.

 - Kindergarten-Grade 12 schoolsâ and post-secondary institutions, including those operated by First Nations